5 people found this helpful

-There are lots of things that start out the same when potty training boys and girls, but it's worth knowing a few top tips for potty training a boy specifically.
+There are many similarities when it comes to potty training boys and girls, but it's worth knowing a few top tips for potty training a boy specifically.
 Once you know the essentials of how to potty train a boy, making that transition from nappies will be an exciting and stress-free step for both of you.

 The key difference between how to potty train a boy versus how to potty train kids generally, is teaching him to urinate standing up.
 One of the most useful potty-training tips for boys is to have a male role model for him to copy, because toddlers tend to learn by imitation.
 It helps if he can watch his daddy, an older brother, or another trusted man use the toilet, so he can see how it differs from when mummy goes.